Nabi Shu'ayb

-The Prophet Shuayb was an object of traditional veneration by the Druze through Palestine.
+The Prophet Shuayb was an object of traditional veneration by the Druze through Israel.
 The shrine figured down to the Israeli-Arab war of 1948 as a place where Druze took vows (nidhr) and made ziyarat ("pilgrimages").
 After the 1948 war, Israel placed the maqam (shrine) under exclusive Druze care.

-The tomb of the Prophet Shuaib has been a site of annual pilgrimage for the Druze for centuries.
+The tomb of the Prophet Shuaib, originally built outside the village of Hittin, has been a site of annual pilgrimage for the Druze for centuries, with its first mention in historical sources dating back to the 12th century CE.
+The modern structure dates to 1880.

 History

 In Druze tradition, it is believed that towards the end of his life, Shuʿayb took refuge in a cave outside Hittin (a village just west of Tiberias), where he would die in old age.
 His followers buried him at the site and placed a tombstone at his grave.
 Another Druze tradition holds that the Ayyubid sultan Saladin had a dream the night prior to the Battle of Hittin in which an angel promised him victory on the condition that after the battle, he would ride his horse westward; then, where the horse would stop, the angel said he would find the burial site of Shuʿayb.
 The tradition holds that when Saladin's dream was realized, the Druze built a shrine for Shuʿayb at the site.

 Nabi Shuʿayb has been expanded and renovated over time.
 The older section of the existing structure was built in the 1880s, under the direction of Sheikh Muhanna Tarif, the shaykh al-aql (Druze spiritual leader) of Julis.
 Sheikh Muhanna summoned an assembly of religious leaders in the community to discuss and collaborate on its construction.
 A delegation of high-ranking community members traveled to Syria and Lebanon in order to collect funds for new construction and renovations and the local Druze of the Galilee and Mount Carmel also made considerable contributions.

 After Israel's establishment in 1948, and the total depopulation of Hittin which had been a predominantly Muslim village, the Druze were granted full custodianship over the tomb, and an additional 100 dunams surrounding it.
 Under the leadership of Sheikh Amin Tarif, the shrine was then renovated and numerous rooms were added for the hosting of pilgrims.
 The Israeli government also paved the road leading to Nabi Shuʿayb and provided electricity and water infrastructure services there.